 Can you die from obesity?

-Obesity is the second leading cause of preventable death in the U.S. According to a recent study published in the International Journal of Obesity, people who are obese live 5.6 to 7.6 fewer years than their healthy-weight counterparts.
+Obesity is the second leading cause of preventable death in the U.S. According to a recent study published in the International Journal of Obesity, people who have obesity live 5.6 to 7.6 fewer years than their healthy-weight counterparts.

 What’s the difference between overweight and obese?